Bishesh58/Bishesh58/README.md

 ## I'm a Full Stack Developer, who love to code!

-- 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
+- 📚 I’m currently learning NextJs, VueJs, Nodejs and Firebase.
 - 👯 I’m looking to collaborate with other passionate developers.
 - 🥅 2022 Goals: Deep dive into web3, Contribute to Open Source projects.
 - ⚡ Fun fact: I love to make delicious food on my free time & travel new places.